3D PRINTING CAR PARTS

 BEST 3D FILAMENT FOR CAR PARTS

-Note: The downside to ABS is that it's a little harder to print with, but with higher 3d printer hot end and bed settings you’ll have successful results.
+Note: The downside to ABS is that it's a little harder to print with, but with higher hot end, bed heat, and an enclosure you’ll have successful results.

 There’s also PEGT which has some weather-resistant properties but is said to print more easily than ABS.
-However, some have mixed results.
-We haven’t tried PEGT yet, but Creality has some directions on PEGT 3D printing here.
+However, some have mixed results depending on filament selection.

 BEST 3D PRINTER FOR CAR PARTS